 A hysteresis with a minimal rate may be added and helps in pacemaker syndromes.

-Magnets can be used to protect the pacemaker-dependent patient during diathermy, electrocautery and other sources of pulsed electro-magnetic induction (EMI).
+Magnets can be used to protect the pacemaker-dependent patient during diathermy, electrocautery and other sources of pulsed electromagnetic induction (EMI).
 In recent times of rampant use of communication devices and other digital equipment, electromagnetic and radio frequency waves are plenty and around us throughout.
-Magnet placed over a pacemaker opens a reed switch which makes the pulse generator to discharge at a prefixed rate (AOO or VOO).
-In programming, ECGs were compared with and without magnet and a recent 12-lead ECG.
-An effort was made to identify dysrhythmias like mis-matched firing by the pulse generator or missed impulses.
+A magnet placed over a pacemaker opens a reed switch which makes the pulse generator discharge at a prefixed rate (AOO or VOO).
+In programming, ECGs were compared with and without a magnet and a recent 12-lead ECG.
+An effort was made to identify dysrhythmias like mismatched firing by the pulse generator or missed impulses.
 The method was crude and proved inadequate with the advent of the long-life lithium iodine batteries.
 The reed switches were replaced by Hall sensors to prevent erratic electromagnetic interaction and thus magnetic action is localized to a particular region of the pulse generator and difficult.
 Portable programmers were soon developed and this had a circular wand with a hole inside.
 The wand allowed wireless 'interrogation' with an implanted pacemaker when placed over the intact skin and communicated with the bulky programmer that had to be connected to the mains.
 The programmer is loaded with multiple algorithms and changes in the rate, assessment of the lead parameters, battery status, change in atrioventricular conduction delay, change of mode, switching on or off an attribute (like rate-tracking and anti-tachycardia measures, rate adaptivity, etc.) and can provide backup pacing and monitoring as well.
 Recent programmers are even small in size like that of a tablet with a slot for a wand in the back.
-Most important is that it is battery operated, wireless, and light weight.
+Most important is that it is battery-operated, wireless, and lightweight.

 The influence of chronotropic incompetence in the evolution of heart failure is